nikiphon/library/README.md

  check in and loan books to other users.
 When adding the loaner to the borrowerList, I have to remove the old loaner first then add the new loaner in order to avoid the duplicate loaner.

 For testing,  we have 7 methods to test the check out functionalities.
 There are only 2 tests for check in either to check in with no check out amount or check in is success.
 As for lending, I have 3 tests inside a method.
 I do not have the test for Login since the login function is only needed username and no password.
-I can have the users passwords but it’s going to be hardcoded in either the external file or the MainLibrary when application is started.
+I can have the users passwords but it’s going to be hardcoded in either the external file or the
+MainLibraryApplication when application is started.

 ### Below are the assumptions:
 ```